-West Yost has been providing wastewater treatment and disposal system planning, regulatory compliance services and engineering design for the City of Lodi White Slough Water Pollution Control Facility (WPCF) since the late 1990’s.
-West Yost completed design of the City’s $60 million improvement project at the WPCF, incuding tertiary filtration and UV disinfection facilities, expansion of the treatment capacity from approximately 6.5 mgd to 8.5 mgd, and the addition of process improvements to provide full ammonia conversion and partial denitrification.
+West Yost has been providing wastewater treatment and disposal system planning, regulatory compliance services and engineering design for the City’s White Slough Water Pollution Control Facility (WPCF) since the late 1990’s.
+West Yost completed design of the City’s $60 million improvement project at the WPCF, including tertiary filtration and ultraviolet (UV) disinfection facilities, expansion of the treatment capacity from approximately 6.5 mgd to 8.5 mgd, and the addition of process improvements to provide full ammonia conversion and partial denitrification.

 The purpose of these improvements was to meet increasingly stringent discharge requirements and increase treatment capacity.
 The City has taken a very proactive stance in addressing permit compliance issues and West Yost has taken a leading role in providing the necessary regulatory assistance and facility planning services.

 West Yost provided planning, preliminary design, design, and construction services for secondary treatment process improvements, including full nitrification and denitrification.
 Improvements included the replacement of the existing chlorine disinfection system with a UV disinfection system in order to achieve compliance with effluent limitations for trihalomethanes (THMs).
 The UV disinfection system was designed in conjunction with a cloth disk filtration system to provide the necessary pretreatment for UV disinfection, and to meet separate effluent limits for TSS, turbidity, and total coliform.
 Filtration and UV equipment was purchased prior to the completion of design to expedite project completion and to meet the permit compliance deadline.

 Improvements also included increased aeration blower and air diffuser capacity.
 During the process design phase, West Yost conducted process modeling of the secondary treatment process using the BioWin modeling program.
 The modeling effort included development of a comprehensive sampling program to allow for model calibration.